-Workplace incivility has numerous well-known consequences including reduced employee engagement and productivity, summarized by North Carolina State University’s James E. Bartlett and Michelle E. Bartlett with Florida Atlantic University’s Thomas G. Reio.
+Workplace incivility has numerous negative consequences including reduced employee engagement and productivity, according to North Carolina State University’s James E. Bartlett and Michelle E. Bartlett with Florida Atlantic University’s Thomas G. Reio.

-Rudeness in the workplace is also contagious and leads people to be vigilant for similar slights in subsequent interactions, reported University of Florida’s Trevor Foulk, Andrew Woolum, and Amir Erez.
+Rudeness in the workplace is contagious and leads people to be vigilant for subsequent slights, reported University of Florida’s Trevor Foulk, Andrew Woolum, and Amir Erez.

 They suggested that low-level workplace hostility enables similar behavior throughout the organization, eroding culture and productivity.